andreyvit/funfix/README.md

 Defining a simple fixture is as simple as:

     # myfixtures.py
-    from funfixtures import AppEngineFixture as Fixture
+    from funfix import AppEngineFixture as Fixture
     from mymodels import Post, Comment

     class Posts(Fixture, Post):